MarkEdit-app/MarkEdit/README.md

 To learn more, refer to [Philosophy](https://github.com/MarkEdit-app/MarkEdit/wiki/Philosophy) and [Why MarkEdit](https://github.com/MarkEdit-app/MarkEdit/wiki/Why-MarkEdit).

+## Why is MarkEdit Free

+MarkEdit is completely free and open source, with no advertising or promotions for other services.
+We ship it because we love it, and we don't expect any revenue from it.

+Please consider starring this project and leaving a nice review on the [Mac App Store](https://markedit.app), your support is all we need.

 ## Using MarkEdit

 Please refer to the [wiki page](https://github.com/MarkEdit-app/MarkEdit/wiki) for details.